Russian Military Build-up and Crisis in Belarus at the Center of Polish Strategic Concerns

 The countries of the Western Balkans have made varied progress in economic and political transition.
 One of the region’s countries is now a member of the EU and four have acceded to NATO.
 But the region’s transition is incomplete and there are signs of backsliding…

-2022 - REPORT - STRATEGIC AND ECONOMIC CHALLENGES POSED BY CORRUPTION
+2022 - GENERAL REPORT - STRATEGIC AND ECONOMIC CHALLENGES POSED BY CORRUPTION

 Corruption undermines national institutions that are critical to administering states, endangering national stability and deepening international differences.
 It enables terrorist and criminal networks both by providing vehicles for these groups to finance their…